 Exercising is extremely beneficial if you are overweight, obese, or have PCOS.
 The American Diabetes Association confirms that exercising helps manage blood glucose levels (11).
 Working out also helps burn calories and improves fitness, balance, limb and eye coordination, reflex, and flexibility.
 Most importantly, exercising regularly helps release endorphins that improve your mood and mental wellbeing.

 Choose an exercise routine that you love, have fun doing, and can adhere to.
 If you love sports, play sports to stay active.
+The Centers For Disease Control and Prevention (CDC) recommends engaging in 30 minutes of brisk walking or an exercise of your choice daily to reduce the risk of developing type 2 diabetes (2).
 You can choose running, swimming, dancing, bodyweight exercises, weight lifting, HIIT, kickboxing, etc. There is no one-size-fits-all here.
 Mix up your workout routine (cardio and strength training every alternate day) to get the maximum output.